palantir/policy-bot/README.md

 - This uses `config/policy-bot.yml` as the config file, instead of the default `/secrets/policy-bot.yml`
 - The server is available at `http://localhost:8080/`

+**Running the server via docker**

+    docker run --rm -v /path/containing/policy-bot-config:/secrets/ -p <LOCAL PORT>:8080 palantirtechnologies/policy-bot:(<RELEASE>|latest)

+- This will mount the path containing the config so it can be found in `/secrets/policy-bot.yml`
+- The server is available at `http://localhost:8080/`

 ## Contributing

 Contributions and issues are welcome.
 For new features or large contributions,